mastershane/angular-fire1/README.md

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 Todo:
-    Create New player (and event player) when user logs in.
     Style Everything.
     Add validation to prevent mis-clicks
     Add way to regenerate points from goals: in case things get out of sync